THERE’S NO WAY

 On the other hand, unexpected burst of anger at others can be a sure sign of co-dependency at its tipping point – in reaction TO:

-• always considering what someone else needs & they rarely / never reciprocate
+• always considering what someone else needs AND they rarely / never reciprocate

 • being constantly disappointed, but still depending on narcissists to come thru for us – against all evidence